On discretely structured growth models and their moments: Model formulation

 \subsection{The scalar logistic equation}

 For a population of size $u$, the canonical continuous-time formulation of logistic growth can be stated somewhat generally as

 where $g$ and $L$ are positive parameters.
 Typically, $g$ plays the role of a net growth rate in a resource-rich environment, so that we might write $g = r - d$ for reproduction rate $r$ and death rate $d$\footnote{Here and throughout, we use the terms \emph{reproduction} and \emph{death} to refer to abstract processes of adding to and removing from a population, rather than to their usual definitions in specific biological contexts.}.
+A common alternative is to separate the processes of reproduction and death by explicitly including a death term in the model, though we do not do so here.
 The parameter $L$ often represents the carrying capacity of the environment, the maximum population size that is sustainable.
 Standard analysis of this equation, which is ubiquitous in undergraduate courses in mathematical biology, readily concludes that $u=L$ is the unique stable steady state of the differential equation for $g>0$ and it is globally stable for non-negative initial conditions \citep{Murray2007MathematicalIntroduction}.

 Though the above form of the logistic equation is concise, it will be instructive to write \cref{eq: concise logistic} in the following, less concise form:

 In eq. (\ref{eq: verbose logistic}) we have highlighted the different mechanisms that contribute to the logistic model.
 Here, the term \emph{burden} refers to the negative effects that the population has on the ability of its environment to support the population (such as the consumption of resources), with the scalar $b$ weighting this effect against the processes of reproduction and death, so that $b=g/L$ in this simplest case (where $g = r - d > 0$).
 In what follows, we incorporate these three mechanisms into a simple, structured model of population growth, wherein the population is stratified and there is nuance associated with distinguishing the effects of reproduction, death, and environmental burden.